-You may have seen Kitty’s charming illustrations and colourful characters around the city before, her pens and paintbrushes have adorned the likes Lane Crawford, Cartier and Pacific Place.
-But, it’s her playful depictions of memes, Hong Kong culture and local eats that have us lusting after her endearing prints!
-We caught up with her to talk her inspirations, strong women and staying connected in COVID times!
+You may have seen Kitty's charming illustrations and colourful characters around the city before, her pens and paintbrushes have adorned the likes of Lane Crawford, Cartier, and Pacific Place.
+But, it's her playful depictions of memes, Hong Kong culture, and local eats that have us lusting after her endearing prints!
+We caught up with her to talk about her inspirations, strong women, and staying connected in COVID times!

 When did your forays into illustration begin?

 Hmm probably since I was a kid.
 I always used to draw pictures of Sailor Moon and also design outfits for my Barbies.
 But I didn’t get more into it more seriously until university when I was studying fashion design.

 What’s your favourite part of the whole process of creating?

 I love to look around for inspiration, things like noticing vintage tiles in an old building, or funny dogs I see walking around.
 So, I’m glad painting and creating my artworks is an outlet for my imagination, to collect all my inspiration and create something unique out of that.